• Quicklinks

 Orientation Days

-To make the best of your start at the University of Paderborn we offer the Orientation Days (also called "O-Phase"), which takes place before the lecture period starts.
-Here, you will get the necessary support to be able to orient yourself at the University and in your studies.
+To make the best of your start at the University of Paderborn the Faculty of Computer Science, Electrical Engineering and Mathematics offers the “Welcome Days”, which takes place before the lecture period starts.
+This event serves as an introduction to your program and campus life, similar to the university-wide Orientation Week.
+You will receive important information, opportunities to meet fellow students, and the support you need to orient yourself at the university and in your studies.
 Take the time to participate actively in the offered events to have all the necessary tools for a good start into your studies!

 Related Studies